tryton/trytond/doc/models.rst

 Model
 #####

-A model is a python class that usually represent a business logic or a concept.
+A model is a python class that usually represents a business logic or a concept.
 Such classes consist essentially of keywords, fields, constraints and helper functions.

 There are different kinds of Models for different purposes:

   * ``ModelView``: Define Model with views.